Call Mon-Sun:

 Medically Reviewed by Dr Samuel Lee MD

-Holistic Treatment Success for Mal de Debarquement Syndrome
+Holistic Treatment Success May be Possible for Mal de Debarquement Type Symptoms

-Alternative to Meds Center is excited to report our holistic treatment success for Mal de Debarquement Syndrome ( MdDS ).
+Alternative to Meds Center is excited to share some hopeful news regarding our holistic treatment for symptoms related to Mal de Debarquement Syndrome ( MdDS ).
 Since Hippocrates first mentioned the condition in early medical literature,1 we’ve come a long way.
-It’s not at all uncommon to experience a couple of hours of subjectively perceived motion after a boating trip or a lengthy flight, for example.
+It’s not at all uncommon to experience a couple of hours of subjectively perceived motion after a boating trip or a lengthy flight, 2 common examples.
 As the Mal de Debarquement Foundation says, MdDS makes you feel like you’re still on the boat!
-What is rarer is that for some, these sensations do not abate and can linger for months without treatment.8,9
+What is rarer is that for some, these sensations do not abate and can linger for months.8,9

-The center provides a holistic approach to discovering and addressing the originating causes of unwanted symptoms.
-Sometimes prescription drugs have been used to suppress these, but not eliminate them.
-Treating debarkment sickness with benzodiazepines or antidepressants is sometimes resorted to, but opens the possibility for addiction and other undesirable outcomes.7,9 Where necessary, we offer inpatient comprehensive medication withdrawal tapering.
+The center provides a holistic, science-based approach to investigating underlying factors associated with a person’s unwanted symptoms.
+Sometimes prescription drugs have been used to suppress these, but of course, cannot eliminate them.
+Treating debarkment sickness-type symptoms with benzodiazepines or antidepressants is sometimes chosen for treatment.
+However, this can invite the possibility of addiction and other undesirable outcomes.7,9 If prescription drugs have become more problematic than useful, we offer inpatient comprehensive medication withdrawal tapering.
 Prescription medication is not typically effective in the long-term treatment of MdDS.
 You may have been led to believe that the only answer to your mental or physical health symptoms lies in prescription medications.
 This is FALSE!
 Many holistic treatment approaches are available.
 Are you caught in a routine of visiting doctors and taking prescription drugs, but you are still suffering?
-Read the success story below written by a client who came to us on prescription medications with MdDS symptoms and who left our care free of symptoms and medications.
+Read the success story below written by a client who came to us on prescription medications with MdDS symptoms and who left our care, free of symptoms and medications.

 Symptoms of Mal de Debarquement can include:

-• Lingering sensation of personal motion after travel by ship, car, train, plane, etc.
+• Lingering sensation of personal motion after traveling by ship, car, train, plane, etc.

 • Bobbing, swaying, rocking sensations though the body is not actually moving